Jira Status and Workflow syncing

 This article explains how Halp syncs the ticket status between the Jira issue and the Halp ticket, and how you can customize the behavior.

 Jira projects come with workflows to enable status changes.
 Each project can have a different workflow as defined by your Jira settings, and different project types have different default workflows.
-The default Jira Service Desk workflow looks like this:
+The default Jira Service Management workflow looks like this:

 In Halp, to have these statuses show up on a ticket, you need to have a custom status with the same name, with a few exceptions.
 Halp defaults to "Open", "Pending", and "Closed".